 Other property incidents causing injury that may be the fault of MARTA include slip, trip and fall hazards in and around MARTA’s stations, terminals and parking lots.
-Georgia law requires MARTA, like any property owner, to maintain its property and to keep it reasonably free of hazards.
+Atlanta law requires MARTA, like any property owner, to maintain its property and to keep it reasonably free of hazards.

 This type of incident is a unique type of injury or death claim that can potentially be pursued against MARTA.
 It involves someone committing a crime against another on MARTA’s property that it should have protected its patrons against.

 These incidents often include such things as robberies, gun violence, assaults, batteries, rape and other crimes against another.
 Many MARTA stations and terminals are know by MARTA to be in high crime areas and thus putting MARTA on notice that it needs to provide reasonable security.